Kevin0131/python_projrct/README.md

-# python_projrct
+# python_project
-there are three models in here.
+there are three models in this directory.